emer/axon/README.md

 This `sc` factor multiplies the `GScale` factor as computed above.

-# clippings

-* **Dopamine-like neuromodulation of learning rate:** The plus phase pattern can be fairly different from minus phase, even when there is no error.
-This erodes the signal-to-noise-ratio of learning.
-Dopamine-like neuromodulatory control over the learning rate can compensate, by ramping up learning when an overall behavioral error is present, while ramping it down when it is not.
-The mechanism is simple: there is a baseline learning rate, on top of which the error-modulated portion is added.

-* **Shortcut connections.**  These are ubiquitous in the brain, and in deep spiking networks, they are essential for moderating the tendency of the network to have wildly oscillatory waves of activity and silence in response to new inputs.
-Weaker, random short-cuts allow a kind warning signal for impending inputs, diffusely ramping up excitatory and inhibitory activity.
-It is possible that the *Claustrum* and other nonspecific thalamic areas provide some of this effect in the brain, by driving diffuse broad activation in the awake state, to overcome excessive oscillatory entrainment.

-## Minor but Important

-There are a number of other more minor but still quite important details that make the models work.

-* *Current clamping the inputs.* Initially, inputs were driven with a uniform Poisson spike train based on their external clamped activity level.
-However, this prevents the emergence of more natural timing dynamics including the critical "time to first spike" for new inputs, which is proportional to the excitatory drive, and gives an important first-wave signal through the network.
-Thus, especially for complex distributed activity patterns, using the `GeClamp` where the input directly drives Ge in the input neurons, is best.

-* *Direct adaptation of projection scaling.*  This is very technical, but important, to maintain neural signaling in the sensitive, functional range, despite major changes taking place over the course of learning.
-In Leabra, each projection was scaled by the average activity of the sending layer, to achieve a uniform contribution of each pathway (subject to further parameterized re-weighting), and these scalings were updated continuously *as a function of running-average activity in the layers*.
-However, the mapping between average activity and scaling is not perfect, and it works much better to just directly adapt the scaling factors themselves.
-There is a target `Act.GTarg.GeMax` value on the layer, and excitatory projections are scaled to keep the actual max Ge excitation in that target range, with tolerances for being under or over.
-In general, activity is low early in learning, and adapting scales to make this input stronger is not beneficial.
-Thus, the default low-side tolerance is quite wide, while the upper-side is tight and any deviation above the target results in reducing the overall scaling factor.
-Note that this is quite distinct from the synaptic scaling described above, because it operates across the entire projection, not per-neuron, and operates on a very slow time scale, akin to developmental time in an organism.

-* *Adaptation of layer inhibition.*  This is similar to projection scaling, but for overall layer inhibition.
-TODO: revisit again in context of scaling adaptation.

 ## Important Stats

 The only way to manage the complexity of large spiking nets is to develop advanced statistics that reveal what is going on, especially when things go wrong.
 These include:

 * Basic "activation health": proper function depends on neurons remaining in a sensitive range of excitatory and inhibitory inputs, so these are monitored.
 Each layer has `ActAvg` with `AvgMaxGeM` reporting average maximum minus-phase Ge values -- these are what is regulated relative to `Act.GTarg.GeMax`, but also must be examined early in training to ensure that initial excitation is not too weak.
 The layer `Inhib.ActAvg.Init` can be set to adjust -- and unlike in Leabra, there is a separate `Target` value that controls adaptation of layer-level inhibition.

-* Hogging and the flip-side: dead units.

 * PCA of overall representational complexity.
 Even if individual neurons are not hogging the space, the overall compelxity of representations can be reduced through a more distributed form of hogging.
 PCA provides a good measure of that.

 # Appendix: Specialized BG / PFC / DA / Etc Algorithms